-Providence Water Fourth Unregulated Contaminate Monitoring Rule Results (UCMR4).
+Providence Water Fifth Unregulated Contaminate Monitoring Rule Results (UCMR5).
 Unregulated contaminates are those that don't yet have a primary drinking water standard set by the US EPA.
 The purpose of monitoring for these contaminates is to help the US EPA develop regulatory decisions for these contaminates.

-UNREGULATED SUBSTANCES AVERAGE RANGE MAJOR SOURCES Sodium 2023 ppm 15.0 N/A Runoff from road de-icing operations.
+UNREGULATED SUBSTANCES AVERAGE RANGE MAJOR SOURCES Sodium 2024 ppm 13.0 11.2 - 13.0 Runoff from road de-icing operations; Erosion of natural deposits